kirby-deprecated-plugins/kirby-shortcode/readme.md

 Some text.

 [greetings firstname="Peter" lastname="Parker"]
-    [hello] That is a tag inside a tag.
+    [hello] This is a tag inside a tag.
     Kirby *markdown* can be used inside a tag.
     Html can be <strong>used as well</strong>!
+    Even Kirbytags like (email: hello@example.com) works.
 [/greetings]

 Some more text.